nmball42/DL-from-scratch/README.md

     - Python extension
     - Jupyter extension
     - Install iPyKernel
+- TorchGeo 0.7.1

 ## Setup

 - Create virtualenv, e.g., `.venv` in current directory in VSCode
-- `pip install torchgeo tensorboard`
+- `pip install torchgeo==0.7.1 tensorboard`

 ## Run

-- Run Jupyter notebook `run_inria.ipynb`
+- Run Jupyter notebook `run_inria.ipynb` for model training
+- Optionally, view data with `view_inria.ipynb`

 ## Improvements

-- Find why it detects all gray, e.g., roads, and not just buildings
-- Run using better data, maybe MMEarth
-- If there is a reasonable hyperparameter sweep to try, run it to optimize model performance
+To existing features

+- Upgrade BCE metric to Dice/IoU in TorchGeo 0.11+ (pending https://github.com/torchgeo/torchgeo/issues/4050)
+- Get back the missing pixels 4097-5000 in the prediction images resulting from 1024x1024 patch size on 5000x5000 images
+- Overlay predictions and ground truth labels for validation set

+## Extensions

+Add new features

+- Output predicted buildings as vectors
 - Run on images of Millbrae to improve the OpenStreetMap building outlines in this area
+- Run larger models, e.g., `resnet152` backbone on cloud, or geo foundation models, with hyperparameter sweep
+- Augment the Inria data with more modern data, e.g., MMEarth